digitaltwinconsortium/ManufacturingOntologies/README.md

 ![twingraph](Docs/twingraph.png)

-### Overall Equipment Effectiveness (OEE) Calculation

-OEE is a common metric in production environments, see the reference calculation [here](https://www.oee.com/calculating-oee).

 ## Production Line Simulation

 This repository also contains a production line simulation made up of several Stations, leveraging the machine information model described above, as well as a simple Manufacturing Execution System (MES).
 Both the Stations and the MES are containerized for easy deployment.

 ### Digital Twin Graph

 The digital twin graph for the simulated production line is depicted below (taken from the [Azure Digital Twins Explorer](https://explorer.digitaltwins.azure.net/) tool):

 <img src="Docs/FactorySimulationTwin.png" alt="relationships" width="250" />

 ### Installation Instructions